solana-labs/solana/docs/src/proposals/comprehensive-compute-fees.md

 - Rework how the bank decides which transactions to process and when based on the compute budget expectations
 - Add a built-in instruction that requests the amount of compute budget up front
+- Transaction simulation where the results include the compute costs of the transaction.
+This could be granular so that each instruction's cost is reported.

 ## Things to ponder

 - Can things like write locks be meaningfully converted into a compute cost/cap?
 - Should account data size be accounted for in the compute cost/cap
 - Calculating a transaction's fee upfront becomes more difficult, would probably have to be reworded to be max fee based on the compute cap.
 Actual fee would be equal to or less than that.
 - "Compute cost" is a lame name, ideas for something better?